Star Wars Jedi: Fallen Order Sequel May Already Be In Development

 Star Wars Jedi: Fallen Order may only be one month old but it seems as if EA already has its sights set on delivering a sequel.

 The three sought after roles are for a senior character artist, level designer and senior software engineer, though it’s worth noting that nowhere does any of the listings namedrop a potential Fallen Order 2.
-Chances are, that’s exactly what’s going on behind closed doors, especially as Respawn has stated previously that it’d jump at the chance to make a sequel, but at the very least, more Star Wars is in the pipeline.
+Chances are though that’s exactly what’s going on behind closed doors, especially as Respawn has stated previously that it’d jump at the chance to make a sequel.
+But at the very least, more Star Wars is in the pipeline.

 -